There are a number of types of proposals, but the basics remain the same for all of them.

 There are some universal options that apply to most of the proposals and polls that Loomio offers.
-If you’re interested in a specific tool’s options (eg, the time poll’s if need be option) see the section on the relevant tool… → Types of facilitation tools
+If you’re interested in a specific tool’s options (eg, the time poll’s if need be option) see the section on the relevant tool… → Types of proposals and polls

-If you tick the Anonymous voters box, participant info will not be shown with each response.
-This means that you will not know who chose which positions or shared which responses.
+If you tick the Anonymous voters box, participant information will not be recorded with each response.
+This means that you will never know who chose which positions or shared which responses.

-You can be certain the box was ticked by you, or the person who started it, when you see the text, “Votes will be anonymous”.
+You can be certain the box was ticked by you, or the person who started it, when you see the text, “Votes are anonymous”.